 - Grace excludes merit; salvation can never be earned (Romans 6:23; cf. Matthew 18:24-27).
 On the other hand, the offer of grace must be “received” (2 Corinthians 6:1; cf. John 1:11-12), and it is received by responding to certain divinely required conditions (Titus 3:4-7; cf. John 3:3-5).

 - As noted already, within the sphere of grace one can be at peace with God, and in achieving that, he becomes an heir of “the grace of life” (1 Peter 3:7).

-Truth be told, I also used to believe this false teaching, because it was the only thing I had ever heard taught and preached in every single one of the churches I attended!
-Also realize that this false teaching is almost always accompanied by other false teachings (the “sinner’s prayer,” “once saved always saved,” false teachings on baptism, etc.) which are all interwoven together into a giant web and tangled knot of deception.
+Truth be told, I used to believe this false teaching, because it was the only thing I had ever heard taught and preached in every single one of the churches I attended!
+Also realize that this false teaching is almost always accompanied by other false teachings (see the “sinner’s prayer,” “once saved always saved,” false teachings on baptism, etc.) which are all interwoven together into a giant intricate web and tangled knot of deception.

-See also the chapters on The Path to Eternal Life, Be Baptized, Obedience and The Role of Works for more information on the truth of what Scripture teaches.
+See the chapters on The Path to Eternal Life, Be Baptized, Obedience and The Role of Works for information on the truth of what Scripture actually teaches.